Mississippi Public Broadcasting

-Mississippi Public Broadcasting (MPB) is the public broadcasting state network serving the U.S. state of Mississippi.
+Mississippi Public Broadcasting (MPB) is the public broadcasting network serving the U.S. state of Mississippi.
 It is owned by the Mississippi Authority for Educational Television (MAET), an agency of the state government that holds the licenses for all of the PBS and NPR member stations in the state.
 MPB's headquarters is located on Ridgewood Road in northeast Jackson.
-The public broadcaster was established as Mississippi Educational Television.
+It was established in February 1970 as Mississippi Educational Television.

 History

 Mississippi was a relative latecomer to public broadcasting.
 By the late 1960s, it was the only state east of the Mississippi River without an educational television station licensed within its borders.
 The only areas of the state to get a clear signal from a National Educational Television (NET) or PBS station were the northwestern counties (from Memphis' WKNO) and the counties along the Gulf Coast (from New Orleans' WYES-TV and Mobile's Alabama Educational Television outlet, WEIQ).